cyberfab007/gameprofitssweepsstakes/README.md

 Check https://ethereum.stackexchange.com/a/43163/50769 for more details.

-4) Standard ERC-20: Raffle owner calls the standard ERC20.approve(), then the owner calls Raffle.receiveApproval()
+4. Standard ERC-20: Raffle owner calls the standard ERC20.approve(), then the owner calls Raffle.receiveApproval()

-4a) Owner calls the standard method
+4.1 Owner calls the standard method:

     ERC20.approve(
       address to = <raffle contract address>
       uint256 value = <amount of tokens to deposit>
     )

-4b) In order to manually notify the Raffle contract about an ERC20 deposit, owner should call
+4.2 In order to manually notify the Raffle contract about an ERC20 deposit, owner should call:

     Raffle.receiveApproval(
       address operator = <ERC20 token contract address>